EuzebioBatista2/car_control/README.md

 ## Atualizações

+* 1.2.1 - 📝🧪 New function for completed column
+    * New function for completed column on review page
+    * Updated test coverage

 * 1.2.0 - 🩹📝🧪 Test coverage and pages fix/update
     * Fixed the pagination in the table
     * Finished the first test coverage